ariannedee/intro-to-python-2ed/README.md

 If you are having errors running the file, follow these steps to configure your code editor with the correct version of Python.

+## Troubleshooting

+### I downloaded PyCharm Professional and it's saying I'm on a 30-day trial

+Go back to https://www.jetbrains.com/pycharm/download/ and scroll down until you see the Community Edition, which is always free.

+### I'm still having trouble setting everything up

+Email me at **arianne.dee.studios** at gmail.com with any relevant error messages and screenshots.